 Missguided is one of the world’s most exciting young fashion brands.
 With an experimental approach, the fast-growing UK retailer follows a principle of rapid fashion, introducing masses of new styles every week.
 Aside from a few concession stores, Missguided was looking to expand the business into different markets including establishing a presence in top shopping centers and high streets across the UK.

 Moving from a niche online player to a global fashion brand was a challenge - but the brand realized that they needed to be as radical with their approach to tech as they were with their clothing.
 However, a thorough analysis revealed that even though the company was built on a foundation of delivering a slick digital experience for the customer, it was a lack of overall digital capability that was holding them back.

-Following an aggressive approach to launch its first store and officially begin its journey from an online-only to omnichannel Fashion Company, the company successful launched its retail store on SAP FMS, along with SAP CAR, a real-time repository for multichannel retail data, within 5 months.
+Following an aggressive approach to launch its first store and officially beginning its journey from an online-only store to an omnichannel Fashion Company, the company successful launched its retail store on SAP FMS, along with SAP CAR, a real-time repository for multi-channel retail data, within 5 months.
 Key highlights included:

 Missguided is on the path to becoming a true omnichannel player and has its sights set on opening more stores as well as expanding to international markets.
 The company will continue to build out their IT platform with SAP FMS as the core, supported by SAP CAR; the backbone for customer engagement, loyalty and promotions.

 02. Despite negative events and data, Brick-And-Mortar Is Definitely Not Dead